imixs/imixs-office-workflow/README.md

  * Business Rules
  * Forms & Descriptions

-With the concept of [Custom Forms](https://imixs.github.io/imixs-documents/#custom-forms) you can build your own form element.
+With the concept of [Custom Forms](https://imixs.github.io/imixs-documents/#custom-forms) you can also build your own form elements within a BPMN model.